sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 post_install |      |
 -------------|------
-description  | Content to display for the final step in integration configuration.
-The post_install dialog is helpful for confirming successful installation and providing instructions for any further configuration an integration may require.
-If you do not include a post_install array in your integration definition, Sensu will display a default "Success" window.
-Read [Post install attributes][11] for more information. required     | false type         | Array example      | {{< code yml >}}
+description  | Content to display for the final step in integration configuration.<br><br>The post_install dialog is helpful for confirming successful installation and providing instructions for any further configuration an integration may require.
+If you do not include a post_install array in your integration definition, Sensu will display a default "Success" window.<br><br>Read [Post install attributes][11] for more information. required     | false type         | Array example      | {{< code yml >}}